EU seeks elusive deal on bank capital

 DIVISIVE ISSUE

 Higher capital buffers strengthen banks to withstand shocks, such as the slump in property prices hitting Spain.
-Banks with higher-than-average capital, such as Switzerland's UBS AG, can look more attractive for deposits because they are seen as offering greater security.
+Banks with higher-than-average capital, such as Switzerland's UBS AG UBSN.VX, can look more attractive for deposits because they are seen as offering greater security.

 If financial markets shunned Italy and it needed emergency funding, for example, more capital would help banks resist contagion.